HBO’s ’Betty’ Ladies On Coolness, And Slipping On A Banana Peel

 The streets are obviously emptier this season, so that’s a big difference.

-Dede Loveless: Oh, that definitely makes it easier, and we had a lot of interior shots this season.
+Dede Lovelace: Oh, that definitely makes it easier, and we had a lot of interior shots this season.
 We were outside, but a lot were inside.

 Nina Moran: Yeah, we didn’t have a lot of outside shots, actually, but there wasn’t a lot of people around either.